Writing challenge objectives users actually finish

 Tune in production

 Watch first-week completion rates.
-Adjust thresholds at the next campaign, not mid-campaign.
+Adjust thresholds at the next engagement, not mid-campaign.
 Mid-flight changes break trust.

 Ordering